oneapi-src/oneDAL/_sources/dev_guide/algorithms/moments/computation-batch.rst.txt

      - ``defaultDense``
      - Available methods for computation of low order moments:

-        defaultDense
+       For CPU:

-            default performance-oriented method
+       - ``defaultDense`` - default performance-oriented method

-        singlePassDense
-            implementation of the single-pass algorithm proposed by D.H.D.
+       - ``singlePassDense`` - implementation of the single-pass algorithm proposed by D.H.D.
 West

-        sumDense
-            implementation of the algorithm in the cases where the basic statistics associated with the numeric table are pre-computed sums; returns an error if pre-computed sums are not defined
+       - ``sumDense`` - implementation of the algorithm in the cases where the basic statistics associated with the numeric table are pre-computed sums; returns an error if pre-computed sums are not defined

-        fastCSR
-            performance-oriented method for CSR numeric tables
+       - ``fastCSR`` - performance-oriented method for CSR numeric tables

-        singlePassCSR
-            implementation of the single-pass algorithm proposed by D.H.D.
+       - ``singlePassCSR`` - implementation of the single-pass algorithm proposed by D.H.D.
 West; optimized for CSR numeric tables

-        sumCSR
-            implementation of the algorithm in the cases where the basic statistics associated with the numeric table are pre-computed sums; optimized for CSR numeric tables;
+       - ``sumCSR`` - implementation of the algorithm in the cases where the basic statistics associated with the numeric table are pre-computed sums; optimized for CSR numeric tables;
          returns an error if pre-computed sums are not defined

+       For GPU:

+       - ``defaultDense`` - default performance-oriented method

    * - ``estimatesToCompute``
      - ``estimatesAll``